Why should psychology be considered in due diligence?

 Conclusion

 When conducting due diligence, it’s important not to overlook the role of psychology.
 By understanding the personalities, motivations, and decision-making processes of key individuals involved in a potential investment.
-As well as the cultural fit between the investment and the investor, due diligence can help to identify potential risks and opportunities that might otherwise be missed.
+As well as the cultural fit between the investment and the investor.
+Due diligence can help to identify potential risks and opportunities that might otherwise be missed.
 Additionally, by bringing a psychological perspective to due diligence, it’s possible to mitigate biases and emotions that may be clouding judgment.
 And to ensure a more holistic approach that takes into account all potential factors that can influence the success or failure of an investment.